-- On behalf of her injured client, Kristin won a motion to amend to allow allegations of punitive damages of $1 million in a case where her client was severely injured due to a fall at a restaurant.
+- Won a motion to amend to allow allegations of punitive damages of $1 million in a case where Kristin's client was severely injured due to a fall at a restaurant.

 - Achieved a defense verdict in a $1 million complex personal injury binding arbitration involving an auto accident.

 - Achieved a defense verdict in a bench trial involving a contract dispute between two businesses about an indemnity clause.

 - Successfully deposed key witnesses while defending a subcontractor in a complex construction breach of contract case, causing the plaintiff to voluntarily dismiss the entire lawsuit against all parties.

 - Successfully deposed key witnesses while defending against a personal injury case involving a workplace injury at a construction site.
 Kristin elicited admissions from witnesses that caused the plaintiff to voluntarily dismiss the lawsuit against Kristin's client.

 - Won a Motion for Summary Judgment that dismissed Kristin's client from a personal injury case involving an accident allegedly caused by a recreational sand rail.
 This was upheld on appeal.
 Higgins v.
 Sand Dunes Frontier Co., 236 Or App 238 (2010).